 It’s a case of ‘Handbags at 6 o’clock’ for Blackpool players

-However, Blackpool captain Adam got his way and smashed the second past the Spurs goalkeeper before Jermain Defoe equalised and rescued a point for the home side at White Hart Lane.
+Ultimately, it was Blackpool’s captain Adam who took the second penalty, successfully converting past the Spurs goalkeeper, before Jermain Defoe scored to equalize for the home side at White Hart Lane.

-“I had to sort out a feud on the way home between DJ and Charlie, but that is how much they care.
+“I had to mediate a conflict on the way home between DJ and Charlie, but it illustrates their passion.”

-“But they have to remember how proud I am of them.
-Nothing will ever change that, and nothing will ever change how I feel about this place.”
+“But they need to remember how proud I am of them.
+Nothing will ever alter that sentiment, nor how I feel about this place.”

 EPL Ladder